7 Best Remote Vacation Home Monitoring Systems

 You probably know of Moen for their beautiful faucets, but the company recently started producing smart home devices.
 One of the first was the Flo by Moen Smart Water Shutoff, which can help you monitor your water usage and alert you to potential issues.

 Through years of development, Moen created a platform to detect abnormalities and leaks within your water system.
-The device can turn off your water to protect your property from damage automatically.
+The device can turn off your water mains to automatically protect your property from damage.

 While it might sound too good to be true, owners praise Flo for actually living up to its claims.
 Although, you will need to pay a subscription for these features.